xaverfleer/1000feuilles/admin/tufayel-khan/task.md

 ## To improve compared to design 01

 - The bakery is super high quality.
-The website should look like this: luxurious. (design-01 looks cheap)
+The website should look like this: luxurious. (design 01 looks cheap)
 - Make opening hours more present (e.g. bigger, e.g. move further to the top, you are free to find a good solution)

 # New website content